 Direct Deposit is a condition of employment for all student employees.
 The direct deposit form must be completed and returned to the Office of Financial Assistance.
 You must submit a completed Direct Deposit Form before you can be set up in the payroll system.
 If the student has already had direct deposit at Clark, there is no need to complete another form unless there is a change in bank, account number, deposit amounts, etc.

 While classes are in session, students are encouraged to work no more than 25 hours a week.
 During vacation periods of one week or more, students may be allowed to work additional hours.
-International students are not able to work more than 25 hours a week at any time.
+International students are able to work up to 20 hours a week.

 Yes, all working students (domestic and international) must have a valid Social Security number.
 If you do not have a Social Security number, you must apply for one with the Social Security Administration.

 Clark University provides each student with a W-2 form listing all taxable earnings paid to the student, as required by the IRS.
 The form is available online under the employment tab of your CUWeb account by the end of January and it will reflect the student’s earnings for the preceding year.